Aslian languages: Final consonants

 It has been reported that Temiar -h has bilabial friction after -u-, e.g. //tuh// 'speak' pronounced as /[tuɸ]/.

 Throughout the Aslian family, final nasals are pre-stopped.
 In Northern Aslian this has gone further, with final nasals merging with the plosive series.

 Morphology

 All Aslian languages that have been thoroughly studied have constructive usage of various morphophonemic devices – prefixation, infixation and reduplication.
 Also, most Aslian languages preserve fossilized traces of other morphological patterns that are no longer productive.

 It was also noted that the use of the suffix in Aslian languages was a product of recent use of Malay loan words.
 For example, the use of the infix 'n' is prominent in various Aslian language and it encompasses a myriad of definition.

+The Aslian languages, unlike their precategorial Austronesian neighbors, make clear distinctions between three major lexical categories in part of speech: nominals, verbs, and expressives.
+Some exceptions do exist although they are mostly Malay loanwords.
+Adjectives are a subclass of verbs known as stative verbs.
+Some closed classes such as pronouns and numerals may be considered parts of the nominal superclass.
+In Northern Aslian languages, the status of expressives appears to be uncertain, as they may function like typical verbs, whereas in Southern Aslian, they constitute a standalone independent lexical category.